gitter-badger/toybox/README.md

 [+] Add title, last_modified_date to the Post model

+[+] We should use a short markdown tutorial as the default value for the new post page.

 [+] On the display_posts page, the needed css file is import by hard coding.
 We need to change it to static file loading. (django_bootstrap_markdown could give some hints).

 [+] Build user profile for each user.
 Not sure if we can directly change the django.contrib.auth.models.User model.
 If we cannot, simple add another model which contains a foreign key to User.